redacademy/redstarter/README.md

 A WordPress starter theme for RED Academy students, forked from Underscores.

-Download me, add me to your `wp-content` directory, rename me, and start themin'!

 ## Installation

 ### 1. Download me (don't clone me!)